zcash/zips/zip-XXX-light-payment-detection.rst

 binding signature over the entire transaction, it serves as an adequate check on the validity of the decrypted plaintext (assuming you trust the entity assembling transactions).
 We therefore recalculate the note commitment from the decrypted plaintext.
-If the recalculated commitment matches the one in the output, we accept note as valid and spendable.
+If the recalculated commitment matches the one in the output, we accept the note as valid and spendable.

 Spend Compression
 -----------------

-Recall that a full Sapling Spend description is 384 bytes long:
+Recall that a full Sapling Spend description is 384 bytes long [Spend]:

 +-------+--------------+-----------+
 | Bytes | Name         | Type      |